interpolack/3ddna/README.md

   /genome/2d/1/6/200
   /genome/3d/2/6/200
   ```
+  * Foreseeably, instead of needing to import higher-resolution data manually, the back-end can just downsample from a higher resolution (e.g., import 40kb data and downsample to 200kb and 1Mb)
 1. When the user chooses to navigate to some selected bins on this chromosome, just use the above requests and filter out the irrelevant data.

 This allows data to be processed on and retrieved from the back-end, as opposed to doing all preprocessing at launch as in the current prototype.